phaserjs/template-react/README.md

 });
 ```

-In addition to this, the `PhaserGame` component exposes the Phaser game instance along with the most recently active Phaser Scene.
-You can pick these up from Vue via `(defineExpose({ scene, game }))`.
+In addition to this, the `PhaserGame` component exposes the Phaser game instance along with the most recently active Phaser Scene using React forwardRef.

-Once exposed, you can access them like any regular state reference.
+Once exposed, you can access them like any regular react reference.

 ## Phaser Scene Handling

 In Phaser, the Scene is the lifeblood of your game.
 It is where you sprites, game logic and all of the Phaser systems live.
 You can also have multiple scenes running at the same time.
-This template provides a way to obtain the current active scene from Vue.
+This template provides a way to obtain the current active scene from React.

 You can get the current Phaser Scene from the component event `"current-active-scene"`.
 In order to do this, you need to emit the event `"current-scene-ready"` from the Phaser Scene class.
 This event should be emitted when the scene is ready to be used.
 You can see this done in all of the Scenes in our template.

-**Important**: When you add a new Scene to your game, make sure you expose to to Vue by emitting the `"current-scene-ready"` event via the `EventBus`, like this:
+**Important**: When you add a new Scene to your game, make sure you expose to React by emitting the `"current-scene-ready"` event via the `EventBus`, like this:

 ```js